 - Be prepared.
 Your child's highest risk of sustaining an athletic injury is when they start a new sport.
 To lessen this risk, make sure your child is in good enough condition physically to participate in the sport they've chosen.
 Most schools require students to have a sports exam or annual physical before they participate in school sports.
 Even if your school doesn't require this, it's a good idea for your child to get a physical to ensure they're fit to participate.

 - Start slowly.
-If your child is new to regular physical activity or they’re starting a new sport, they should start slowly, gradually increasing the duration, intensity, and frequency of the activity for proper conditioning.
+If your child is new to regular physical activity or if they're starting a new sport, they should start slowly, gradually increasing the duration, intensity, and frequency of the activity for proper conditioning.
 Encourage them to not push themselves to be a star athlete right out of the gate.
 It takes a lot of time and practice to excel at a sport.

 - Rest up.
-Injuries are more likely to happen when your athlete is tired, so make sure they’re getting an appropriate amount of sleep.
-Also, teach them to know their limits and to rest between practices and games so their body can recover.
+Injuries are more likely to happen when your athlete is tired, so make sure they're getting an appropriate amount of sleep.
+Also, teach them to know their body's limits and to rest between practices and games so their body can recover.

 - Stay hydrated.
 Make sure your child has easy access to water and/or sports drinks with electrolytes during sports practice and games.
 Endurance, strength, agility, and reaction time begin decreasing with as little as 2% dehydration, so staying hydrated reduces your child's risk of injury.